-Applies to: Electronic interfaces

 8.1-C – Personal Assistive Technology (PAT)

-The support provided to voters with disabilities must be intrinsic to the voting system.
-This means a voter’s personal assistive devices will not be necessary to operate the voting system correctly.This does not apply to personal assistive technology required to comply with 5.1-A.
+The support provided to voters with disabilities must be intrinsic to the voting system so that a voter’s personal assistive devices will not be necessary to operate the voting system correctly.

+Discussion

+This requirement does not preclude the voting system from providing interfaces to assistive technology.
+(See definition of "personal assistive devices" in Appendix A - Glossary).
+Its purpose is to ensure that voters are not required to bring special devices with them in order to vote successfully.